About Me: James Byrne (he/him)

 A Space for Reflection, Depth, and Change

-I founded The Threshold Practice as a place for reflection, depth, and care — for the moments when life asks us to change, and for those who are ready to meet that change with honesty.
+I founded The Threshold Practice as a place for reflection, depth, and care.
+A space for the moments when life asks us to change, and for those who are ready to meet that change with honesty.

 Much of my work focuses on the inner lives of gay and bisexual men, exploring how shame, intimacy, masculinity, identity, and belonging shape the way we move through the world.

-Many of the men who come here appear to be managing life well on the surface — work, friendships, relationships — yet privately carry something heavier: loneliness, difficulty with intimacy, or a quiet sense of not quite belonging.
+Many of the men who come here appear to be managing life well on the surface.
+Work, friendships, relationships.
+Yet privately, they carry something heavier: loneliness, difficulty with intimacy, or a quiet sense of not quite belonging.

 Often, beneath it all, there is shame.